I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidpddi/ns-hidpddi-_hidp_report_ids.md

 ## Members

+`ReportID`

+The report ID of the top-level collection.

 `CollectionNumber`

 The index of the collection in the array of  <a href="..\hidpddi\ns-hidpddi-_hidp_collection_desc.md">HIDP_COLLECTION_DESC</a> structure.

-`FeatureLength`

-The length of a feature report of this report ID.

 `InputLength`